-DirectionCommunicating objectives, goals and instructions to your reports.Establishing objectives and goals for each member of your team.Monitoring and evaluating the performance of teams to reward results and handle low performance.
+DirectionCommunicating objectives, goals and instructions to your reports.objectives and goals for each member of your team.performance of teams to reward results and handle low performance. internal controls.

 OptimizationOptimizing processes and practices using measurement and cycles of improvement.

-Process ReengineeringCompletely redesigning processes that require significant change.Controlling and delivering change.
-For example, a process of accepting, reviewing and prioritizing change requests from stakeholders.Sponsoring and implementing initiatives of change.Delivering quality work products, services and processes.Comparing results to others in your industry.
+Process ReengineeringCompletely redesigning processes that require significant change.change requests from stakeholders.Sponsoring and implementing initiatives of change.quality work products, services and processes.Comparing results to others in your industry.

-ReportingMeasuring and communicating results to your organization.Analysis of requirements, solutions and problems.Making and communicating decisions to move work ahead.The process of managing problems before they occur.The process of managing problems as they occur.Developing, retaining and using knowledge.
+ReportingMeasuring and communicating results to your organization.Analysis of requirements, solutions and problems.decisions to move work ahead.before they occur.knowledge.